From the Soul on Call series

 “Oh—I can take the weekend shift.
 No problem!”

 Dr. Nora Boundarie.
 Smiling too hard, eyes too bright, standing by the microwave with her badge clipped to her chest like a merit badge in self-sacrifice.
-Her ponytail was a little crooked, her mascara slightly smudged, but her tone was crisp and buoyant.

 She said it like someone offering to water your plants.
 As if covering a 24-hour stretch were an act of spontaneous generosity.
 Like splitting an almond croissant.